-'Fast & Furious' Star John Cena Apologises for Calling Taiwan a Country
+'Fast & Furious' Star John Cena Apologizes for Calling Taiwan a Country

-BEIJING (AFP) — “Fast & Furious 9” star John Cena made a U-turn Tuesday, apologising to Chinese fans after he called Taiwan a “country” and sparked outrage in the world’s largest movie market.
+BEIJING (AFP) — “Fast & Furious 9” star John Cena made a U-turn Tuesday, apologizing to Chinese fans after he called Taiwan a “country” and sparked outrage in the world’s largest movie market.

 Beijing sees democratic, self-ruled Taiwan as part of its territory which is to be seized one day, by force if necessary, and rages at any diplomatic attempts to recognise the island as an independent nation.